LifestyleRichmond, British Columbia

 Broadmoor

-Broadmoor is a prestigious neighborhood known for its spacious properties and tree-lined streets.
-Home prices here range from $1.5 million to $3 million, catering to affluent families and professionals looking for luxury living.
+Broadmoor is a suburban neighborhood known for its spacious homes and quiet streets, with prices ranging from $1.2 million to $3 million.
+It suits families looking for a peaceful environment with good schools nearby.

 Terra Nova

-Terra Nova is a family-friendly area with a mix of townhouses and single-family homes, priced between $1 million and $2 million.
-It suits families seeking proximity to nature, with Terra Nova Rural Park offering trails and wildlife.
+Terra Nova is an upscale, family-friendly area with a mix of modern homes and townhouses priced from $1 million to $2.5 million.
+It appeals to those who value green spaces and proximity to Terra Nova Rural Park.

 Richmond Housing Market 2026